INL-Laboratory/Unsupervised-IDS/README.md

 # Unsupervised-IDS
-Experiments code of paper "A Deep Learning Framework for Unsupervised Adaptive Multi-Agent Intrusion Detectors."
+The code for the experiments of the paper "A Deep Learning Framework for Unsupervised Adaptive Multi-Agent Intrusion Detectors."